 As the holidays approach, it’s easy to get caught up in the excitement of the season.
 Still, the most wonderful time of the year is often the busiest.
-Thus, those responsibilities make you feel rushed which can lead to dangerous mistakes.
+Thus, those responsibilities make you feel rushed, which can lead to dangerous mistakes.
 If you love spreading joy with sparkling lights and beautiful decorations or traveling to bring joy to those you love, you’re not alone.
-Unfortunately, thousands of Americans end up in the hospital during the holiday season because they failed to remember common safety rules.
-Before you trim the tree or shop till you drop, remember these holiday safety tips.
+Unfortunately, thousands of Americans end up in the hospital during the holiday season because they fail to remember common safety rules.
+Remember these holiday safety tips before you trim the tree or shop till you drop.

 1. Avoid Decoration Disasters